danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Data-Transformation-and-Data-Model-Development/readme.md

    Changed data type to Text, removed *Customer Street*, and renamed *Street* to *Customer Street*.

-10. Split Column *order date (DateOrders)* by Delimeter using space into 2 columns with data types as Date and Time.
+10. Split Column *order date (DateOrders)* by Delimiter using space into 2 columns with data types as Date and Time.
 Renamed columns to *Order Date* and *Order Time*.

-11. Split Column *shipping date (DateOrders)* by Delimeter using space into 2 columns with data types as Date and Time.
+11. Split Column *shipping date (DateOrders)* by Delimiter using space into 2 columns with data types as Date and Time.
 Renamed columns to *Shipping Date* and *Shipping Time*.

 ## Data Mapping